 Quick Reference

-- Ontario landlords have a legal obligation to address noise that interferes with other tenants' quiet enjoyment
+- Ontario landlords have a legal obligation to address noise that interferes with other tenants' quiet enjoyment.
+For a full guide on your entry rights when investigating complaints, see landlord entry rights in Ontario

 - Start with a written, documented conversation with the noisy tenant